Bronislav Stáňa

-Bornislav Stáňa (born 12 November 1993) is a retired Czech football midfielder.
+Bronislav Stáňa (born 12 November 1993) is a retired Czech football midfielder.

 Career

 He joined Baník Ostrava, who were newly-relegated to Czech National Football League, from Znojmo in June 2016.
 He helped his team gain promotion back into the Czech First League after just one year in the second tier competition.
 He scored his first top flight goal in his first Czech First League appearance for Baník Ostrava.

 On 2 January 2019, SFC Opava announced the signing of Stáňa.
 On 23 February 2020, Stáňa joined 1.
 SK Prostějov on loan for the rest of the season.
 He ended the loan spell with 11 games and one goals, before joining FK Fotbal Třinec on 19 August 2020 on a year-long loan deal.